 One of the frequently asked questions I get from people is: “I have decided to buy a camera and as you are a photographer I wanted to ask you which company is the best and which model should I buy?”
 Whenever I hear this question I have no choice but to answer with another question: “What is the reason you want to buy a camera?
 What kind of pictures would you like to take – landscape? portraits? insects?”
 People usually answer with: “I don’t know… I just want to take the same photos I take with my smartphone, but I want them to be of better quality.
 You know..
 Like when you use a camera…”

 I can admit that there are some people who buy a camera not knowing anything about photography, but they become so passionate about it and learn every day and decide to switch their career and become a photographer.
 But the rest 95% buy a camera, either leave it on the dusty shelf or try it out once and go back to the store and ask why their expensive camera that is supposed to take great pictures is actually taking blurry, out-of-focus, too bright or too dark pictures.
 I guess it is not the easiest job on the planet to explain to a customer that it is not the camera that is at fault…

 So just to spare you a ton of money and time I have decided to create this checklist for you BEFORE you buy a camera.
+In case you have seriously decided to become a photographer, here is an eBook you might find useful.
 Here you have some things you should know before buying a camera and 7 signs that show you should stick to your smartphone camera —>